Android

 }

-It is important to note that the crash will still occur in the case you only have the logging-interceptor or okhttp-urlconnection dependency.
+The crash will still occur if you only have either the logging-interceptor or okhttp-urlconnection dependency as shown in the following examples.

 Crashes if you have in External Libraries these dependencies: